 Potential traps for small manufacturers:

 - Free production management software is usually a cheap marketing gimmick.
-Only the licences for basic modules are free, and companies make fortune on implementation services, and you get a product without any technical support.
+Only the licences for basic modules are free, and companies make a fortune on implementation services, and you get a product without any technical support.

 Which production management software, ERP do you need?